-Skill Design and manufacture activity Max marks FOTAL: 3 marks are allocated to analysing a brief.
-Judgements should be made on candidates' ability to analyse the brief and the pre-populated research and incorporate the findings into a specification.
-1 mark 2 marks 3 marks Analysing a brief Incorporating information drawn from the research findings into a specification 3 limited specification specification contains only points taken from the brief adequate specification specification contains adequate points gained from the given research detailed specification specification contains a range of points gained from the given research Further information for assessing 'Analysing a brief'
+Skill Design and manufacture activity Max marks TOTAL: 3 marks are allocated to analysing a brief.
+Judgements should be made on the candidate's ability to analyse the brief and the pre-populated research, and incorporate the findings into a specification.
+1 mark 2 marks 3 marks Analysing a brief Incorporating information drawn from the research findings into a specification limited specification specification contains only points taken from the brief adequate specification specification contains adequate points gained from the given research detailed specification specification contains a range of points gained from the given research Further information for assessing 'Analysing a brief'

-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Specification points that are drawn only from the brief will achieve a maximum of 1 mark. - Specification points that are based purely on candidates' personal opinion should not be awarded marks.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Specification points that are drawn only from the brief will achieve a maximum of 1 mark. - Specification points that are based purely on the candidate's personal opinion should not be awarded marks.

-Skill Design and manufacture Max marks TOTAL: 9 marks are allocated to generating ideas.
-Judgements should be made on candidates' ability to generate a range of creative ideas addressing a given design task. activity 1-3 marks 4-6 marks 7-9 marks Generating ideas Generating ideas 9 limited skill in idea generation ideas often not aimed at the specification limited range of ideas ideas show little creativity ideas show few differences between them adequate skill in idea generation ideas generally aimed at specification adequate range of ideas ideas show adequate creativity ideas show some differences between them effective skill in idea generation ideas are clearly aimed at the specification effective range of ideas ideas show creativity ideas show clear differences between them Further information for a ssessing 'Generating ideas'
+manufacture Max marks TOTAL: 9 marks are allocated to generating ideas.
+Judgements should be made on the candidate's ability to generate a range of creative ideas addressing a given design task. activity 1-3 marks 4-6 marks 7-9 marks Generating ideas Generating ideas 9 limited skill in idea generation adequate skill in idea generation effective skill in idea generation ideas often not aimed at the specification ideas generally aimed at specification ideas are clearly aimed at the specification limited range of ideas adequate range of ideas effective range of ideas ideas show little creativity ideas show adequate ideas show creativity ideas show few differences between them creativityideas show some differences between them ideas show clear differences between them

-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Generation of ideas: - may appear throughout the folio - may be shown through graphics and/or models - Annotations may be added to give clarity but should not simply describe what is already evident in a sketch or model. - Although ideas should be aimed at the specification it is unlikely that they will fully address it.
-This is particularly true at the early stage, where some ideas may be random and contain limited detail. - Ideas which are copies of existing products will not allow candidates to achieve marks above the bottom band. - Detailed sketches or models may reduce the need for annotations.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Generation of ideas: - may appear throughout the folio - may be shown through graphics and/or models - Annotations can be added to give clarity, but should not simply describe what is already evident in a sketch or model. - Although ideas should be aimed at the specification, it is unlikely that they will fully address it.
+This is particularly true at the early stage, where some ideas may be random and contain limited detail. - Ideas that are copies of existing products will not allow candidates to achieve marks above the bottom band. - Detailed sketches or models may reduce the need for annotations.